pydata/xarray/doc/indexing.rst

   upon if the corresponding positional indexer can be represented as an integer or a slice object.
 The exact rules are determined by pandas.

-Whether data is a copy or a view is more predictable in xray than in pandas, so unlike pandas, xray does not produce `SettingWithCopy warnings`_.
+Whether data is a copy or a view is more predictable in xarray than in pandas, so unlike pandas, xarray does not produce `SettingWithCopy warnings`_.
 However, you should still avoid assignment with chained indexing.

 .. _SettingWithCopy warnings: http://pandas.pydata.org/pandas-docs/stable/indexing.html#returning-a-view-versus-a-copy